 Potential Roadblocks and Obstacles

-While brand advocacy has many benefits, businesses may face challenges implementing it.
+While brand advocacy has many benefits, businesses may face challenges in implementing it.
 These challenges might include identifying potential brand advocates, maintaining consistent and authentic communication, and measuring the impact of advocacy efforts.
 For example, in a 2022 survey by Gartner, 65% of marketers reported that identifying and engaging with potential brand advocates was their greatest challenge.

 Mitigating Risks and Overcoming Challenges